MR-Elbarbary/MR-Elbarbary/README.md

 - 👀 I’m interested in self improvement
 - 🌱 I’m currently learning cs50x
 - 💞️ I’m looking to collaborate on studying
-- 📫 How to reach me discord elbarbary#4004
+- 📫 How to reach me discord elbarbary

-- CS (AI and data science) engineer at Alexandria university
+- CS (AI and data science) at Alexandria university
-- discord elbarbary#4004
+- discord elbarbary

 <!---
 MR-Elbarbary/MR-Elbarbary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.